-9.4.2 Intrusive Investigation
+9.4.2 | Detailed Inspection

-It is expected that an intrusive investigation will be carried out when the preliminary risk assessment has found that there are potential pollutant linkages and potentially unacceptable risks present.
+It is expected that a Detailed Inspection will be carried out when the preliminary risk assessment has found that there are potential pollutant linkages and potentially unacceptable risks present.

-Phase 1 of the assessment must be sufficient to show that the potential risks have been thoroughly understood and this means that a high level of confidence in the pre-liminary risk assessment is required to demonstrate that any other outcome is ac-ceptable.
+Phase 1 of the assessment must be sufficient to show that the potential risks have been thoroughly understood and this means that a high level of confidence in the preliminary risk assessment is required to demonstrate that any other outcome is acceptable.

-The investigation itself will be designed on a site specific basis, taking into account the individual characteristics and relationships between them to look into the potential pollutant linkages and discover whether or not they exist.
+The Inspection will be designed on a site specific basis, taking into account the individual characteristics and relationships between them to look into the potential pollutant linkages and discover whether or not they exist.